Drugs and Alcohol, the Real Orientation

 Stop The World, I Want to Get Off

 There's an old joke "If the world is spinning and your palms and armpits are bleeding, you're not using twist-offs".
-Spins are a sign that you're definitely well-intoxicated.

 Obviously at this point you don't need more alcohol; you may want to keep your current drink handy and pretend sip at it, just to keep somebody else from bringing you another drink.

 At this point you might want to take a nap or (if you're home now) go to sleep.
 Don't.
 The world will keep spinning and you'll wake up (if you're lucky) in a pool of vomit.
-If you do find yourself drifting off, make sure you're not face-up, so at least you won't choke on your own vomit.
+If you do find yourself drifting off, make sure you're on your side, not face-up, so at least you won't choke on your own vomit.
 You may want to drag a wastebasket over next to you, in case you wake up vomiting.

 My personal rule of thumb is, if the world is spinning and I can't stop it without seriously concentrating, then it's not time to go to sleep yet.
 Stay up, drink water, eat bread, walk around to stay awake if necessary.
 Wait for the spins to die down.